fpco/terraform-aws-foundation/examples/s3-full-access-policy/README.md

 ### Testing

-To run the tests execute the command:
+To run the tests, after resource creation, execute the command:

 ```
 make test
 ```

+This will build and run the test executable.
+The tests poll for around 20 seconds until they find the target bucket.
+Expect the test overall to take around a minute to run.

 ### Destruction